Network Asset Discovery

 But companies don’t have to stop there.
 They can acquire even more visibility over their organization’s network by looking for specific capabilities in their asset discovery tool.
-For instance, enterprises can leverage dynamic host tracking to manage portable hosts as they connect, disconnect, and reconnect to different networks, and they can use hierarchical asset organization to classify assets in a structure built using business context.
+For instance, enterprises can leverage dynamic host tracking to manage portable hosts as they connect, disconnect, and reconnect to different networks, and they can also use hierarchical asset organization to classify assets in a structure built using business context.

 Alternatively, they can look for an asset tagging capability that lets them identify assets based on technical owner and regional location as well as advanced support features for discovering devices and software across the cloud, virtual environments, and mobile.

 Tripwire offers a comprehensive asset discovery tool known as the Asset Discovery Appliance.
 This solution provides a continuous profile of all hardware and software on an organization’s network.
 Security personnel can, in turn, use that inventory to conduct effective security configuration management of all known assets.
 If their organization uses Tripwire Enterprise, they can also correlate at-risk application and asset changes to proactively address potential security issues.

 To learn more about Tripwire’s Asset Discovery Appliance, please click here.